21 towns and cities of Liguria for an unforgettable holiday

 It is not very well known, however, that Sanremo also has a more historical and ancient soul: The Pigna, the ancient village of the city that was used for defensive purposes.

-An extraordinary activity to do in Sanremo It is whale watching with organized tours to see the cetaceans in the Ligurian Sea.
+A gem when you are in Sanremo is that of whale watching with organized tours to spot cetaceans in the Ligurian sea.

-Alassio is a Italian Riviera city famous for its beaches, its sea but also its nightlife and its shopping.
+Alassio is a Liguria country famous for its beaches, its sea but also its movida and its shopping.

-Although known mainly for its beaches and its promenade, of course, like all the other beautiful cities of Italian Riviera present on the list, Alassio also has small cultural and artistic gems to offer to its visitors.
+Although known mainly for its beaches and its promenade, of course, like all the other beautiful cities of Liguria present on the list, Alassio also has small cultural and artistic gems to offer to its visitors.

 First of all?
-The famous Muretto di Alassio, where every year a beauty contest takes place
+The famous Muretto di Alassio, where every year the annual beauty pageant is held.

 Wide space also to the history with its churches and the Saracen Tower Bastion which, from the sixteenth century dominates from the high village.